4GeeksAcademy/python-pandas-tutorial/.learn/exercises/04.1-from_dict/README.md

 # Pandas Data Frame from Dictionary

-Another way to organize your data before creating a DataFrame will be using dict instead of list.
+Another way to organize your data before creating a DataFrame will be using `dict` instead of `list`.
 In this example we have a list of dicts that makes easier to read the data before creating the dataframe.

 ```python